home-assistant/home-assistant.io/source/_integrations/iperf3.markdown

 ## Notes

-- When running on Raspberry Pi, just note that the maximum speed is limited by its 100 Mbit/s LAN adapter.
+- When running on Raspberry Pi < 3B+, just note that the maximum speed is limited by its 100 Mbit/s LAN adapter.